SOLAR | In Operation

 |Customer:||Pacific Gas & Electric|

-- Created about 350 construction jobs at peak and seven full-time positions
+- Created about 350 construction jobs and six full-time positions

 - Located near existing power plants and transmission lines